drj11/drj11.github.io/2023-09-26/the-final-14-pages.md

 What does this shift say about the gentle reader?
 Our locus has moved from the intimacy of Offred’s inner voice to the walnut wattling of an academic lecture theatre.
-Are we to suppose that we’re in the audience?
+Are we inserted into the audience?
 We’re sitting through the keynote?

 The frame can be viewed as a lens.
-In the final 14 pages, we are seeing the story through that lens, from the perspective of a group of academics in the future.
+In the final 14 pages, we are seeing the story through that lens, the lens of The Academy.
+The reader’s view is now from the perspective of a group of academics in the future.
 Academics pondering about the
 authenticity of the text, the tapes; they speculate, with reference